Headteachers can exclude your child if they misbehave in or outside school.

-A fixed period exclusion is where your child is temporarily removed from school.
-They can only be removed for up to 45 school days in one school year, even if they’ve changed school.
+A suspension is when your child is removed temporarily from school.
+They can only be removed for up to 45 school days in one school year, even if they’ve changed schools.

-If a child has been excluded for a fixed period, schools should set and mark work for the first 5 school days.
+If a child has been suspended for a fixed period, schools should set and mark work for the first 5 school days.

-If the exclusion is longer than 5 school days, the school must arrange suitable full-time education from the sixth school day, eg at a pupil referral unit.
+If the suspension is longer than 5 school days, the school must arrange suitable full-time education from the sixth school day, for example, at a pupil referral unit.

-Permanent exclusion means your child is expelled.
+Permanent exclusion means your child is no longer allowed to attend a school.
 Your local council must arrange full-time education from the sixth school day.

 Alternative education and exclusion